San Juan 23 Technical Tips.

 for she is listening, (and it wouldn't hurt to quietly thank the Clark family

 for a good design).
-I document all modifications to Panache
+I document modifications & repairs to Panache

 REALLY USEFUL STUFF!